 First Aid: Leukotape (duct tape for humans - get this now!); ibuprofen; Gold Bond Powder; Pepto Bismol Tablets; Carmex; chewable melatonin.
-I also take B12 supplements
+I also take B12 supplements and Calcium plus D.

 Rain Gear: I've testing out a Gossamear Gear Liteflex Umbrella this year and am considering ditching my rain gear altogether!
 I'm also looking at an ALTUS poncho/pack cover combination.
 It's been really popular in distance hiking circles lately.

 Tent: When I'm guiding a trip by myself or going solo, I carry a Nemo Hornet Elite 1 person tent.
 I love this new tent and it's taken TWO POUNDS out of my pack.

 NoKey’s pack varies a little from mine, being that he is the one carrying our Nemo Hornet Blaze 2 person tent.
 Otherwise, his gear is mostly the same as mine.
 He is carrying a Zpacks Arc Haul - a pack that carries the obscene amount of gear we need as guides and works well for personal trips as well.